 We create a healthy balance between high academic success and a caring and supportive environment.

-Our pastoral care system is specifically designed to address every individual child’s wellbeing through dedicated Year Leads and Assistant Year Leads who are responsible for supporting the welfare of their year group, as well as managing students’ attendance and overall behaviour.
-Students are also assigned to an Academic Tutor who they meet with in seminar every day.
-Academic Tutors use daily seminar time to reflect on individual attainment, attendance and behaviour, as well as discussions on PSHCE (Personal, Social, Health and Citizenship Education) and topical issues.
-For older year groups, daily seminar time can also include careers advice and revision.
+Our pastoral care system is specifically designed to address every individual child’s wellbeing through dedicated Progress & Achievement Leaders (PALS) and Assistant PALS (APALS) who are responsible for supporting the welfare of their year group, as well as managing students’ attendance and overall behaviour.
+Students are also assigned to a Form Tutor who they meet with in Tutor Time at the start of every day.
+Tutors use daily Tutor Time to reflect on individual attainment, attendance and behaviour, as well as discussions on PSHCE (Personal, Social, Health and Citizenship Education), careers and topical issues.
+We also have a dedicated Student Wellbeing Manager, Home Academy Liaison Officer and Behaviour Intervention Manager as well as on site counsellors and Child & Adolescent Mental Health Service Professionals each week for tailored support for young people who need it.

 Form Tutors also provide a point of contact for parents and carers at the academy.

-Students who think they may need counselling should first get in touch with their Academic Tutor or drop in to the so that appropriate forms of support can be identified.
+Students who think they may need counselling should first get in touch with their Tutor or drop in to the so that appropriate forms of support can be identified.

 If your child’s situation is more serious and causing you to worry about their physical or psychological health you should contact your GP.
 In an emergency you should seek immediate help from the emergency services.